 His strident criticism of his predecessor’s policies have fueled hopes that he will moderate Iranian positions and prove to be a more centrist and reliable negotiating partner with whom the West can do business.

-Mr. Rowhani’s win was a surprise.
+Mr. Rouhani’s win was a surprise.
 Going into the ballot, the leading candidate was Mr. Mohammad Bagher Ghalibaf, the mayor of Tehran, another hardliner, who ultimately won just 16.6 percent of the votes cast.
 He split the conservative vote with Mr. Saeed Jalili, Iran’s current nuclear negotiator, who polled 11.4 percent.

 Unlike the last ballot, which was marred by charges of fraud to ensure Mr. Ahmadinejad’s re-election and remains contested to this day, this election seemed free of controversy.
-Iranian election officials released the vote tally in regular updates, all of which showed a clear victory for Mr. Rowhani.
+Iranian election officials released the vote tally in regular updates, all of which showed a clear victory for Mr. Rouhani.

 While the actual voting process appears to have been untainted, the list of candidates that voters were given was limited.
 Real alternatives to the existing order in Iran were kept off the ballot.
 There are real limits to “free and fair” elections in Iran.